raiechen/xcellkiller_gracell/README.md

    - Use "BCMA" in filename for BCMA assays

 4. **Data Format**: Must be "Gracell method" raw data.
-   - "Lonza method" normalized data (where all data columns contain the value 1.0) will be rejected.
+   - "Lonza method" normalized data (where Column A contains "Normalized") will be rejected.

 ### Analysis Workflow